BLavery/STM32F407VG-Arduino/README.md

 b. in the .../1.4.0/ folder, open the existing boards.txt in an editor, and patch in the "excerpt" section from the excerpt.txt file.

+## PINS:

+The files here are a quick&dirty rework of the existing official files for "Black F407VE", a 512k board with some addon peripherals.
+The physical pin layout is different from the Black 'VE, but no attempt has been made to keep any D0 D1 D2 pattern aligning sensibly with the 1024k board.
+You could inspect the numbers assigned in file variant.h, but in your sketches I recomment always using pin numbers in "PA9" style not "1" or "D1" style.
+The PA9 style is what is marked on the hardware.

+### Standard assignments include:
+ - TX / RX = PA9 / PA10
+ - SWDDIO / SWDCLK = PA13 / PA14
+ - SPI = PA4-PA7
+ - SCL / SDA = PB6 / PB7
+ - LED_BUILTIN = PE0
+ - User buton = PD15